 Paid vacations are based on the employee's anniversary date.
 During a year of service employees earn vacation which they may schedule during the following year.

 After one year of eligible employment, ten working days of vacation are granted.
 In the first year of employment only, employees can choose to take five of those ten days after they have been with the College for six months.
 If they choose to do so, they will have five remaining days to use during the twelve months between their first and second anniversaries.
+Employees who are benefits-eligible but part-time (working at least 1,000 hours but less than 1,820 hours during a twelve-month period) will have these days pro-rated on the basis of their hours worked in relation to a full-time schedule.
 A non-exempt employee who separates from employment at Kenyon and who has not yet completed one full year of service will not receive any vacation upon termination.